IsaacHair/map25.2/readme.txt

 Labels need to have the function name and then an _ to prevent collions.
 See lunar_programs_0/readme.txt for a full explanation (it will be under version 8).
 Labels are actually served using the function makelabel(), again see version 8.

+Note about copying files into the /bin folder of the linux computer to use them on the terminal: when doing this, I will ommit the file version for clarity, so collisioncheck3 becomes just collisioncheck.
+However, I will maintain the version number in the main folder of the repo to ensure that it is updated to the latest version.